mdrayaanpasha/mdrayaanpasha/README.md

-👋 Yello!
-I’m Rayaan Pasha.
+👋 Yello, I'm Mohammed Rayaan Pasha.

-💻 I make cool stuff with MERN, PHP, and more, and I ❤️ Data Structures and Algorithms.
-Graphs and Trees are my jam!!!

-🌱 Currently a freshman at St. Joseph’s University, Bengaluru, juggling my BCA studies.

-🧠 With 2+ years of experience teaching Math & CS, I understand how to make hard problems into clear, understandable solutions.
+💻 I enjoy making cool stuff with MERN if its web.
+Python if its algorithms. you can find some of them in the form of repos here on github.

+🎱 I'm in my freshman year studying computer applications in Bengaluru.

-🤝 Always up for collaborations on cool projects, tech discussions, or a good algorithm joke.
-Let’s connect and make some tech magic!
+🤝 Always up for connecting on cool projects or a good algorithm joke.

-📬 Reach by mailing me at: mdrayaanpasha@gmail.com or on LinkedIn, I promise my response time is quicker than my latest algorithm optimization!
+📬 Reach me by mailing me at mdrayaanpasha@gmail.com or on LinkedIn: linkedin.com/in/mdrayaanpasha.

-😄 Pronouns: He/Him

-⚡ Quick joke: Why do graphs don't go to party? because they couldn’t handle the constant need to “connect” with everyone!